Pike Spearing: How to Spear the Biggest Pike of Your Life

 Holmes uses a 6-foot long custom-made spear on pike.
 He bought it for $450, but spears can be purchased for as little as $50.
 The business end of Mike’s spear is weighted and it has a wooden handle.
 The handle acts like fletching on an arrow, so the spear flies straight when thrown.

 When you see a pike you want to spear, it’s important to slide the spear into the water quietly without splashing.
 Take aim before thrusting the spear downward.
 If you try to throw a spear before it’s in the water, the resulting splash will spook pike, allowing most of them to escape.

 The rectangular whole, measuring 3×6 feet, is cut with a spud.
 Once the hole is cut, Holmes pushes the large piece of ice under the ice to get it out of the way.
 He then uses a landing net to scoop any remaining pieces of ice out of the hole.
 Since the hole is so large, he marks it with branches when he moves his shack as a warning to anyone who might be walking or snowmobiling on the ice.

 To be even more mobile, many fishermen spear from portable tents or shelters.
 Propane heaters help provide comfort on the coldest of winter days.

-Spearing northern pike through the ice is a mesmerizing experience that’s not unlike watching a big screen TV as you stare at the action beneath your feet.
+Pike spearing is a mesmerizing experience that’s not unlike watching a big screen TV as you stare at the action beneath your feet.
 If you are in the right place at the right time and do the right things, you can lure pike onto that screen to show their stuff.
 One of them could be the biggest northern you’ve ever seen.